dasari-mohana-zz/Taxi_demand_prediction_NYC_project/README.md

 <p> Credits: Quora</p>

 <h5>Note:</h5>
-In the given notebook we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016
+In this notebook I am considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016

 # Data Collection:
 - I have collected all yellow taxi trips data from jan-2015 to dec-2016(Will be using only 2015 data)